tarides/dune-release/README.md

 ```

-### Create an opam package
+### Create an opam package and submit it to the opam repository

-The following steps still need the distribution archive created in the preceeding step to be in the build directory.
-If that's no longer the case but nothing moved in your VCS, you can simply invoke dune-release distrib, it should produce a bit-wise identical archive.
-If the VCS moved checkout the distribution commit to regenerate the archive or provide, in the subsequent commands, the archive manually via the `--dist-file` option.

-To add the package to OCaml's opam repository, start by creating an opam package description in the build directory with:
+To add the package to OCaml's [opam repository](https://github.com/ocaml/opam-repository), we start by creating an opam file to be used on the opam repository.
+This file includes the download URI for the distribution tarball and the tarball hash:

 ```
 dune-release opam pkg
 ```

-### Submit the opam package to the opam repository

-To submit the package to the [opam repository](https://github.com/ocaml/opam-repository):
+To submit the package to the opam repository and create the associated pull request we run:

 ```
 dune-release opam submit
 ```

-The latter does nothing more than invoking `opam publish submit` on the package description generated earlier.

 The full documentation of this command is available with
 ```